 Most of the time, I see tiered trays used as part of a hot chocolate station or beverage bar setup.
 But, I decided to think outside of the box and use mine to display some of my fun Christmas village pieces.
 I chose only favorite pieces and then sprinkled some fake snow around after placing all of the pieces where I wanted them to be.
 If I do need to move it out of the way for anything, it’s easy to just lift up from the bottom or carry by the handle.

 Tiered trays are sooo super versatile!
 I can imagine one in the kitchen used as a Christmas cookie baking station, a place for displaying candles and greenery, a place to display vintage silverware and serving pieces, a place to display all that Rae Dunn that you’ve been collecting – the list is endless!
 Emory Valley Mercantile has several shapes and sizes of tiered trays to choose from – you can shop all their tiered trays by clicking HERE.
 I’m thinking my next purchase will be for the three-tiered rectangular tray!

 There are lots of little ways to add Christmas decorations to a kitchen without filling it with too much stuff that will get in your way.
 Take a look around at what you keep out on your counters year round and think about what you could add to it for Christmas.

 For example these large glass canisters live in my kitchen, in the exact same spot all year long.
-For Christmas, I tied a sprig of greenery and a cute cookie cutter to the top of each jar.
+Also for Christmas, I tied a sprig of greenery and a cute cookie cutter to the top of each glass jar.
 For an added touch, I replaced each scoop with a Christmas plaid mug.